-With warmer weather, you start to see more pedestrians and share the road with cyclists.
+With warmer weather, you start to see more pedestrians crossing the street and cyclists on the road.
 Wildlife comes out of hibernation around this time of year, and animals will often cross busy highways and freeways as they forage for food.

 As you can see, spring presents new challenges to be aware of.
 Ensuring your vehicle is in tip-top shape is a good way to stay safe on the road in spring.
 Otherwise, you may end up in a situation that could put you and other passengers at risk of an accident.
 Besides safety benefits, Canadians who actively take care of their vehicle at the start of the season could save a noticeable sum on maintenance costs.

 The following checklist includes maintenance tips for your vehicle when the first signs of spring start to reveal themselves.

 Remember: If you're planning to DIY any of these tasks, always follow the guidelines in your owner's manual.

 Around this time of year, you should be thinking about taking off your winter tires.
 There are mandatory dates for some regions in Canada, but this change generally happens when temperatures start rising above 7 degrees Celsius.
 Summer and all-season tires are more rigid and designed for better handling and performance on snow- and ice-free roads.
 The flexible tread rubber on winter tires that deliver more traction on ice and snow isn't as effective once spring comes around and will wear out faster in warmer conditions.